Anthony Bourdain Dead At 61 In France

 “It is with extraordinary sadness we can confirm the death of our friend and colleague, Anthony Bourdain.
 His love of great adventure, new friends, fine food and drink and the remarkable stories of the world made him a unique storyteller.
 His talents never ceased to amaze us and we will miss him very much.
 Our thoughts and prayers are with his daughter and family at this incredibly difficult time.”

 Bourdain was in Strasbourg, Alsace, France when he was found in his hotel room by his crew.
-Bourdain started his career as a chef and moved on to write books and work in television as a journalist and a food historian.
-Friends say that as much as Bourdain wanted to learn more about food he wanted to learn about people and the human condition.
-Bourdain was an advocate for the working conditions of restaurant workers and kitchen staffs.
+Bourdain started his career as a chef and moved on to write books and worked in television as a journalist and a food historian.
+Friends say that as much as Bourdain wanted to learn more about food, he wanted to learn about people and the human condition.
+Bourdain was an advocate for the working conditions of restaurant workers and kitchen staff.

 Anthony Bourdain is dead.
 The chef, storyteller and Emmy-winning host of CNN's "Parts Unknown" is dead of suicide at age 61. https://t.co/AnLZWqT0DV pic.twitter.com/8puc6bRpIx